How to Become a Preschool Teacher

-Preschool teachers in Head Start programs must have at least an associate’s degree.
-However, by 2013, at least 50 percent of preschool teachers in Head Start programs nationwide must have a bachelor’s degree in early childhood education or a related field.
-As a result, Head Start programs may prefer to hire workers with a bachelor’s degree.
+Preschool teachers in center-based Head Start programs are required to have at least an associate’s degree.
+However, at least 50 percent of all preschool teachers in Head Start programs nationwide must have a bachelor’s degree in early childhood education or a related field.
 Those with a degree in a related field must have experience teaching preschool-age children.

 In public schools, preschool teachers are generally required to have at least a bachelor’s degree in early childhood education or a related field.
-Bachelor’s degree programs teach students about children’s development, strategies to teach young children, and how to observe and document children’s progress.
+Bachelor’s degree programs include instruction on children’s development, teaching young children, and observing and documenting children’s progress.

 Creativity.
-Preschool teachers must plan lessons that engage young students.
+Preschool teachers must plan lessons that engage young children.
 In addition, they need to adapt their lessons to suit different learning styles.

-People skills.
-Preschool teachers must understand children’s emotional needs and be able to develop good relationships with parents, children, and colleagues.
+Interpersonal skills.
+Preschool teachers must understand children’s emotional needs and be able to develop relationships with parents, children, and coworkers.

 Organizational skills.
 Teachers need to be organized to plan lessons and keep records of the children.

 Patience.
 Working with children may be stressful.
 Preschool teachers should be able to respond calmly to overwhelming and difficult situations.

 Physical stamina.
 Preschool teachers should have a lot of energy, because working with children can be physically demanding.